www3838438/status/site/content/incidents/8-12-17-intermittent-connectivity-issues-simple-api.md

 affectedsystems = [
   "Simple API",
 ]
-resolved = false
+resolved = true
 date = "2017-08-11T15:30:00+02:00"

 +++

 # Intermittent Connectivity Issues

-We are currently investigating intermittent connectivity issues in the Simple API in the eu-west-1 region.
+Starting 15:30 CEST there was a period of 45 minutes of intermittent connectivity issues in the Simple API in the eu-west-1 region.